apache/dubbo-website/docs/en-us/developers/committer-guide/apache-dubbo-page_dev.md

 Dubbo's information page address is https://incubator.apache.org/projects/dubbo.html.

-When the project has undergone major changes, such as the addition of a new committer, the election of a new PPMC, or a new version of Release, etc., these updates need to be maintained on this page.
+When the project has undergone major changes, such as the addition of a new committer, the election of a new PMC, or a new version of Release, etc., these updates need to be maintained on this page.
 The project address for this official website is https://svn.apache.org/repos/asf/incubator/public/trunk.